leepiau/music_mental_health/README.md

     - send sql queries to db and assign results to a variable

 Todo:
-- look at Clinton's file
+- study at Clinton's script
 - explore cloud database as suggested by Clarence

 2024-03-22